rishabhshah-92/rishabhshah-92.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the Office of Chief Scientist at Environmental Defense Fund.
-My research interests include studying air pollutants like particulate matter, atmospheric science, and environmental justice in exposure to air pollution.
+I am an Air Quality Scientist at [Aclima](https://www.aclima.io/).
+My main role involves analyzing the large volume of mobile air pollutant measurements collected by our vehicles, and develop metrics and indicators of pollution intensity at the hyperlocal (block-level) scale.

 I first stepped into the field of air pollution in 2012, when I was majoring in Environmental Engineering at my undergraduate program.
 I was disappointed that a vast majority of the available courses in the department were related to water quality.
 I thus started reading up on air pollutants, their sources, their mitigation strategies, etc. as a side project.